makew0rld/amfora/README.md

 It also aims to be completely cross platform, with full Windows support.
 If you're on Windows, I would not recommend using the default terminal software.
 Use [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701) instead, and make sure it [works with UTF-8](https://akr.am/blog/posts/using-utf-8-in-the-windows-terminal).
 Note that some of the application colors might not display correctly on Windows, but all functionality will still work.

-It fully passes Sean Conman's client torture test, including the new Unicode tests.
-It mostly passes the Egsam test.
+It fully passes Sean Conman's client torture test, as well as the Egsam one.

 ## Installation

 ### Binary

 Download a binary from the [releases](https://github.com/makeworld-the-better-one/amfora/releases) page.
-On Unix-based systems you might have to make the file executable with `chmod +x <filename>`.
+On Unix-based systems you will have to make the file executable with `chmod +x <filename>`.
 You can rename the file to just `amfora` for easy access, and move it to `/usr/local/bin/`.

 On Windows, make sure you click "Advanced > Run anyway" after double-clicking, or something like that.